Bushido3403/timezones-vencord/README.md

 # Timezones

-A Vencord plugin that allows you to track and display other users' local times directly in messages.
+A Vencord plugin that allows you to display other users' local times directly in messages.

 ## Features